 Payments to Participating Insurance Companies.
 As of the date of this SAI, Milliman makes payments out of its own legitimate profits to only one Participating Insurance Company and/or its affiliates for certain administrative support services relating to the Funds.
 This information may change over time.
-Certain arrangements may be in the process of being negotiated, and there is a possibility that payments will be made retroactively to Participating Insurance Companies and/or their affiliates, which are not otherwise listed.
-Accordingly, please contact your Participating Insurance Company to determine whether it or its affiliates currently may be receiving such payments and to obtain further information regarding any such payments.
+Certain arrangements may be in the process of being negotiated, and there is a possibility that payments will be made retroactively to Participating Insurance Company to determine whether it or its affiliates currently may be receiving such payments and to obtain further information regarding any such payments.